NYPL/nypl-dgx-react-header/README.md

 ```

 ### Drupal Import
-We call this the Drupal import way of rendering the Header because it's the only site that imports the Header in this following way.
+We call this the Drupal import way of rendering the Header because it's the only site that imports the Header in this way.
 This app has a `/header-markup` endpoint that can be used to get _only_ the HTML markup for the header.
 Any app can use that markup as they wish, but it won't be interactive or styled unless they import the corresponding CSS and JS files as well.

 * JS - https://header.nypl.org/dgx-header.min.js
 * CSS - https://header.nypl.org/styles.css

-*NOTE* - It is important to know that if you follow this approach, you are free but responsible to import all the files together and render them correctly along with your own app's production build.
+*NOTE* - It is important to know that if you follow this approach, you are free to but responsible for importing all the files together and rendering them correctly along with your own app's production build.

 ## Installation
 Install all NPM dependencies listed under `package.json`